-1. Procedure - Regulation replacing the contested regulation during the proceedings - New factor - Extension of the original claims and pleas in law
+^{1.} Procedure - Regulation replacing the contested regulation during the proceedings - New factor - Extension of the original claims and pleas in law

-۷. persons and entities in no way connected with a third State - Articles 60 EC, 301 EC and 308 EC in combination - Whether permissible (Arts 60 EC, 301 EC and 308 EC; Art.
-3 EU; Council Regulation No 881/2002) 3.
-Free movement of capital and freedom to make payments - Restrictions - National measures relating to the fight against international terrorism and the imposition for that purpose of economic and financial sanctions on individuals in no way connected with a third State - Whether permissible - Conditions (Art.
-58 EC) 4.
-Public international law - Charter of the United Nations - Decisions of the Security Council - Obligations resulting therefrom for the Member States - Primacy over domestic law and Community law - Obligations under that Charter - Binding on the Community 5.
-European Communities - Judicial review of the lawfulness of the acts of the institutions - Act implementing resolutions of the United Nations Security Council - Indirect review of the lawfulness of decisions of the Security Council - Review in light of Community law - Excluded - Review in light of jus cogens - Whether permissible (Arts 5 EC, 10 EC, 230 EC, 297 EC, 307, first para., EC; Art.
-5 EU; Council Regulation No 881/2002) 6.
-European Communities - Judicial review of the lawfulness of the acts of the institutions - Act implementing resolutions of the United Nations Security Council - Regulation No 881/2002 - Specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Qaeda network and the Taliban - Fundamental rights of the persons concerned - Freezing of funds - Review in light of jus cogens - Right to property of the person concerned - Principle of proportionality - No breach (Council Regulation No 881/2002, as amended by Council Regulation No 561/2003)
+- 2. Acts of the institutions Choice of legal basis Regulation imposing on certain persons and entities sanctions intended to interrupt or reduce economic relations with a third country - Articles 60 EC and 301 EC - Whether permissible (Arts 60 EC and 301 EC; Council Regulation No 467/2001) - 3.
+Acts of the institutions Choice of legal basis Regulation imposing sanctions on certain persons and entities in no way connected with a third State Articles 60 EC, 301 EC and 308 EC in combination Whether permissible (Arts 60 EC, 301 EC and 308 EC; Art.
+3 EU; Council Regulation No 881/2002) - 4.
+Free movement of capital and freedom to make payments Restrictions National measures relating to the fight against international terrorism and the imposition for that purpose of economic and financial sanctions on individuals in no way connected with a third State Whether permissible Conditions (Art.
+58 EC) - Acts of the institutions Legal nature Regulation or decision Distinction Criteria - Concept of addressee of an act - Object of an act - Immaterial criterion (Art.
+230 EC, fourth para., and Art.
+249 EC; Council Regulation No 881/2002) - 6.
+Public international law Charter of the United Nations Decisions of the Security Council Obligations resulting therefrom for the Member States Primacy over domestic law and Community law Obligations under that Charter Binding on the Community - 7.
+European Communities Judicial review of the lawfulness of the acts of the institutions Act implementing resolutions of the United Nations Security Council - Indirect review of the lawfulness of decisions of the Security Council - Review in light of Community law - Excluded - Review in light of jus cogens - Whether permissible (Arts 5 EC, 10 EC, 230 EC, 297 EC, 307, first para., EC; Art.
+5 EU; Council Regulation No

+8. European Communities - Judicial review of the lawfulness of the acts of the institutions - Act implementing resolutions of the United Nations Security Council - Regulation No 881/2002 - Specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Qaeda network and the Taliban - Fundamental rights of the persons concerned - Freezing of funds - Review in light of jus cogens - Right to property of the persons concerned - Principle of proportionality - No breach (Council Decudation No 284 (2002) - Review in Laboration - No breach

+(Council Regulation No 881/2002, as amended by Council Regulation No 561/2003)

-- 7. European Communities Judicial review of the lawfulness of the acts of the institutions Act implementing resolutions of the United Nations Security Council Regulation No 881/2002 Specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Qaeda network and the Taliban Right of the person concerned to be heard No breach - (Council Regulation No 881/2002) - 8.
-Actions for annulment Community act implementing resolutions of the United Nations Security Council Regulation No 881/2002 Specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Qaeda network and the Taliban Judicial review Limits Lacuna in the judicial protection of the applicant Review in light of jus cogens Right to an effective judicial remedy No breach
+9. European Communities - Judicial review of the lawfulness of the acts of the institutions - Act implementing resolutions of the United Nations Security Council - Regulation No 881/2002 - Specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Qaeda network and the Taliban - Right of the persons concerned to be heard - No breach

+(Council Regulation No 881/2002)

+10. Actions for annulment - Community act implementing resolutions of the United Nations Security Council - Regulation No 881/2002 - Specific restrictive measures directed against certain persons and entities associated with Usama bin Laden, the Al-Qaeda network and the Taliban - Judicial review - Limits - Lacuna in the judicial protection of the applicants - Review in light of jus cogens - Right to an effective judicial remedy - No breach